 Is this essay part of a larger work?
 Or do you have any plans for incorporating it into a larger piece?

 It is.
 I started out thinking I was writing a book, a memoir about grief and desire that also happened to take place in twenty-five different countries (the working title is Gone Missing: Twenty Countries and Ten Men).
 Really, what I had on my hands was a hot mess.
 So I spent some time just looking at the manuscript, and I realized it is really two books: one is a travel memoir about the connections between place, desire, and identity; the other is a collection of essays about grief, which is where “The Same Story” now lives.
 In the end, both manuscripts are about longing—I have always known that my writerly obsessions are sex and death, but I have come to realize that really what I am most interested in is longing, in that Gabriel García Márquez way—longing for the things we have lost, the things we have not yet had, the things we will never have, and maybe even the things that exist only in our minds.

 Jamie L. Beaudoin

-Jamie is an Editorial Assistant at Creative Nonfiction. read more
+Jamie is a former Editorial Assistant at Creative Nonfiction. read more

 Or how to play strip spin-the-bottle